AlexeyPerov/Unity-Dependencies-Hunter/README.md

 ### Addressables

-To enable addressables usage uncomment the first line.
+To enable addressables usage uncomment the first line

 ```code
 // #define HUNT_ADDRESSABLES
 ```
+or add HUNT_ADDRESSABLES to the 'Scripting Define Settings' in PlayerSettings

 # Ways of usage